 And what they're doing here, on Southeast Stark Street in the Montavilla neighborhood, is giving diners an immersive experience — from the décor and design to the dishes.

 "We are a restaurant based off of Chinatown in Bangkok.
-In Bangkok's Chinatown, this strip, called Yaowarat, is actually the largest Chinatown outside of China, and there is generations upon generations upon generations of Chinese people that have immigrated to Thailand.
+In Bangkok's Chinatown, this strip, called Yaowarat, is actually the largest Chinatown outside of China, and there are generations upon generations upon generations of Chinese people that have immigrated to Thailand.

 "What happened is they started cooking for that they missed, they're more comfortable with.
 That kind of turned into making Thai food with Chinese ingredients or Chinese food with Thai ingredients or Chinese food with Thai technique or Thai food with Chinese technique.
 That's what you see a lot of here is that kind of idea."